Moenish/llm_training/05_design/README.md

 ### Notes
 * Stock numbers update in product cards immediately after cart mutations.
 * All operations optimistic then revalidated by reloading products + cart in parallel.
-* Errors surface via alert dialogs (minimal handling – consider toast system as enhancement).
+* Errors surface via toast notifications in the bottom-right corner.